Skip to content

 Midwives in New York State

-In New York, Licensed Midwives are independent providers specializing in reproductive healthcare: pregnancy, childbirth, routine gynecology, family planning, and primary and newborn care.
+In New York, Licensed Midwives are independent clinicians specializing in reproductive healthcare: pregnancy, childbirth, routine gynecology, family planning, and primary and newborn care.
 Midwives attend births in the home, birth centers, and hospitals.
 They provide outpatient care in private and hospital-based practices.
-As independent practitioners, they consult, collaborate with, and refer to other healthcare providers based on their clients’ needs.
+As independent practitioners, they consult, collaborate with, and refer to other healthcare clinicians based on their clients’ needs.

 Midwifery care is grounded in the philosophy that childbearing is a normal physiologic process that is interlaced with the social, emotional, cultural, spiritual and psychological background of a birthing person.
 Midwifery care is holistic and in partnership with birthing individuals and their families.